 Grades Below B Policy

 All grades of B or higher are applicable to the Health Services Administration MS Program at D’Youville College.
-Up to six credits of grades lower than a B (B-, C+ or C) may be applied to the doctoral degree.
+Up to six credits of grades lower than a B (B-, C+ or C) may be applied to the graduate degree.
 Grades of C- or lower are not applicable to the Health Services Administration MS program.

 Applicants who do not meet the above criteria but have an undergraduate grade point average of at least 3.0 and show promise, will be reviewed on an individual basis by the admissions committee and may be admitted provisionally.
 While on provisional status students must meet all academic requirements of the program and must either receive grades of B or better in their first four courses in the Health Services Administration Program or earn a cumulative grade point average of at least 3.0 in the first four courses in the Health Services Administration MS program.
 Failure to do so will result in dismissal from the program.

-Students enrolled in the doctoral programs who receive a grade of B- or below will be notified in writing that they have been placed on academic probation.
+Students enrolled in the doctoral programs who receive more than two grades of B- or below will be notified in writing that they have been placed on academic probation.
 Academic probation will then apply to the next semester of their enrollment, including summer semesters.
 Students who have been placed on academic probation must successfully complete all coursework with grades of B or higher in the next semester of their enrollment in order to be removed from academic probation.
 Students who have been placed on academic probation, and receive a grade of B- or below for any course taken in the next semester of their enrollment, are at risk for dismissal from the program.
 Students who are taking coursework, and are carrying an I (Incomplete) grade from any previous doctoral coursework, and who have a grade of B- or below submitted to replace any I grade, will immediately be placed on academic probation for the current semester of their enrollment.

 To appeal a decision rendered by the School of Health Professions faculty/administration that has academic consequences, you must follow the appeal procedures which are available at www.dyc.edu/appeals.